This post may contain affiliate links. Please read our disclosure policy.

 - Strawberries: Fresh strawberries help mellow out some of the sweet tart flavor from the cranberries.

-- Spices: Ground ginger, ground cloves, ground cinnamon, and ground nutmeg are classic wintertime seasonings that make this spiced Christmas jam irresistible.
+- Spices: Ground ginger, ground cloves, ground cinnamon, and ground nutmeg are classic wintertime seasonings that make this spiced jam irresistible.

 - Brown Sugar: Adds the perfect amount of sweetness to this strawberry cranberry jam.

-How to serve Christmas Jam
+How to make Christmas Jam

 - Christmas jam always tastes amazing served on toast, biscuits, or any bread of your choice.